What Is a FTSE Tracker ISA and Why Should You Invest in One?

 The FTSE 250 includes the companies just below the top tier of the UK market.
 These aren't household names, but they're often more focused on the UK economy and still in stages of expansion.
 That gives them more room to grow and more room to stumble.

 A FTSE 250 tracker ISA follows companies that are still growing and more exposed to the ups and downs of the UK economy.
-They don’t offer the same kind of stability as larger firms, but they can deliver stronger results over time.
+They don't offer the same kind of stability as larger firms, but they can deliver stronger results over time when UK domestic conditions are favourable.

 Tracker funds don't try to outperform the market.
 They follow an index as it moves, with no one making decisions behind the scenes.
 This simplicity keeps costs down, and over long periods, that makes a difference.